Student Budget (Twin Cities)

 In developing the student budget, only the single student cost of attendance is used.
 Financial aid budgets are created to allow the student a moderate standard of living.
 Adjustments to the student budget are only made on an individual basis to cover such things as off-campus study, child care, University-sponsored student health insurance, and disability-related costs.
 Proper documentation is required.
 For further information about budget adjustments, contact a Medical School financial aid counselor.

 Tuition rates for new matriculants are fixed and guaranteed for all four years of medical school through an innovative cost-of-degree tuition policy.
 Once determined (in the month of May for the Year One entering class), tuition remains set until completion of the M.D. degree.
 All students are required to pay 11 semesters of tuition (5 semesters of Scientific Foundations and 6 semesters of clinical rotations).
 A flat tuition rate is charged each semester.
 Tuition is not charged per number of credits.
 Fees are a separate component.
-They vary each semester and are not fixed.
+Fees vary each semester and are not fixed.

 A computer, printer, hard drive, and appropriate software are considered "essential, necessary purchases for medical students."
 The maximum budget adder allowable for this expense is $1,500.
 Students must submit documentation for the computer purchase such as a purchase agreement, bill of sale, or store receipt.
 Financial aid counselors will advise as to the most appropriate loan program to use.
 Seniors must apply by November 1st - No exceptions.